dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 - If you are already an expert and you have vectorized your code for both `x64/x86` and `arm64/arm` code you can use the new APIs to simplify your code, but you most likely won't observe any performance gains. [#64451](https://github.com/dotnet/runtime/issues/64451) lists the places where it was/can be done in dotnet/runtime.
 You can use links to the merged PRs to see real-life examples.
 - If you have already vectorized your code, but only for `x64/x86` or `arm64/arm`, you can use the  new APIs to have a single, cross-platform implementation.
-- If you have already vectorized your code with `Vector<T>` you can use the new APIs to check if they can produce better codegen.
+- If you have already vectorized your code with `Vector<T>` you can use the new APIs to check if they can produce better code-gen.
 - If you are not familiar with hardware specific instructions or you are about to vectorize a scalar algorithm, you should start with the new `Vector128` and `Vector256` APIs.
 Get a solid and working implementation and eventually consider using hardware-specific methods for performance critical code paths.

 ### Best practices